SDK and CLI

 Runs

-worldjen runs create --name NAME --dimensions DIM1,DIM2 --runner-id RUNNER_ID --model-id MODEL_ID [--run-instructions JSON_OR_PATH]worldjen runs list— list runs (optional--status,--page,--limit)worldjen runs get RUN_ID— run metadataworldjen runs cancel/delete/logs/csv/videos/download-videos
+worldjen runs create --name NAME --dimensions DIM1,DIM2 --runner-id RUNNER_ID --model-id MODEL_ID [--run-instructions JSON_OR_PATH] [--reference-model-id REF_MODEL_ID]worldjen runs list— list runs (optional--status,--page,--limit)worldjen runs get RUN_ID— run metadataworldjen runs cancel/delete/logs/csv/videos/download-videos

 Dimensions